 At Think City, our work spans across public realm improvement such as the upgrade of pavements or laneways and greening projects or reviving a public park, space activation — curating activities and cultural programmes, and place management — offering places for communities to hold events and activities of their own.

-Public Realm Improvement
+Public Realm Improvement Projects